Sierra Designs Lightning HT 2

 Price Paid: $150 from SAC

 Great tent if bought on discount.
 Very utilitarian design and serves its purpose well.
-Tested in mild conditions during the spring in the San Gabriel Mountains.
+Initially tested in mild conditions during the spring in the San Gabriel Mountains.
+Also used during a slight rain shower in the Eastern Sierras.
 Easy setup.
-Roomy feel.
+Roomy feel for one.
 Weight is definitely a concern.. but if you have the money, this tent would probably not be an option as you would be going towards much lighter options.

 - Easy setup

 - Near vertical walls and ample headroom for a roomy feel.

 Bought this on steep and cheap for about $150.
 I was debating between this and more expensive options (Tarptent Double Rainbow, Golite Imogene, Montbell Crescent).
 True, it's much heavier than the other options, but for the money, this tent served its purpose.

 I recently tested it out on the Big Santa Anita Canyon Loop in the San Gabriel mountains (May 16-17).
 Setup was easy, although I noticed that the instructions provided were for the wrong tent.
 I experienced some fog/mist/moisture in the morning, and my dog and I were nice and dry inside the tent.